Etskh/card-creator/README.md

 - user settings has a name field for the user

-## MILESTONE 8
-### Rules
-- each card has a collection of rules
-- rules are text with a decimal weight of benefit or detriment
-- rules can be put into a field with the `{rules}` string

 ## MILESTONE 9
-### Art on Card
-- As an extra piece of data for each card: have unique art
-- this can be uploaded from the card data entry area
-- there are checks for size to make sure it's not too big, or small
-- `{art}` puts the image in the field with pos:abs, w/h:100%

-## MILESTONE 10
-### Data
-- create integer values for each card, like fields
-- these numbers cannot be null
-- fields can reference data in the cards with [#data-name]

-## MILESTONE 11
 ### Symbols
 - create a symbol group and several icons for use in the fields
 - symbols can be referenced in fields with [@symbol-name]